Lewes Phoenix Project

 The Royal Town Planning Institutes report (January 2021), Net Zero Transport: The Role

-states that transport and land use planning must
+of Spatial Planning and Place-based Solutions states that transport and land use planning must

 be integrated to help the UK to meet its net-zero carbon objective